vodoadmin/vodo-react-components/README.md

 - onSearchInputChange: will return the value written inside the search;
 - labelKey: the key of the options that will be displayed;
 - valueKey: the key of the value;
+- isMultiple?:sets multiple values
+- className?
+- disabledClassName?:styles when the input is disabled

 This is how the login component is used :